 Our roots are deep in communities and extend to countries across the globe as we partner locally, nationally and worldwide with allies who share the values of working families.

-The AFL-CIO, created in 1955 by the merger of the AFL and the CIO, is a democratic, voluntary federation of national and international labor unions that represent 12.2 million working people.
+The AFL-CIO, created in 1955 by the merger of the AFL and the CIO, is a democratic, voluntary federation of national and international labor unions that represent working people.

 The AFL-CIO is governed by a quadrennial convention at which all AFL-CIO members are represented by delegates elected by their fellow union members.
 These delegates set broad policies and goals for the union movement, as well as our Constitution, and every four years elect officers who govern the day-to-day work of the AFL-CIO.

-In 2009, delegates to the 26th AFL-CIO Constitutional Convention elected Richard Trumka as president and Elizabeth Shuler as secretary-treasurer.
-Arlene Holt Baker was re-elected as executive vice president.
+In 2013, delegates to the 27th AFL-CIO Constitutional Convention re-elected Richard Trumka as president and Elizabeth Shuler as secretary-treasurer.
+Tefere Gebre was elected as executive vice president.

 The AFL-CIO Constitution calls for diversity of gender, race, ethnicity and work sector on our governing bodies.